andrewharukihill/PUI2018_kyn227/HW2_kyn227/README.md

 4. Plotted the 2 coloumns in a scatter plot.
 NB: Date is not considered a numerical value.
 - Lab 3 completed 20 September 2018, worked collaboratively with Qin Yu and Vaidehi

+#### Assignment 3
+1. Requested for an API key from MTA
+2. Downloaded the data and parsed the information to obtain required information for bus locations and number of buses.
+3. Was stuck at the parsing stage for some time, much thanks to Vaidehi and the PUI2018 Slack community for assistance.